dfintha/ucch/README.md

 `ucch` is a very simple tool using the MagickWand library of ImageMagick that transforms images into a form that can be used as a Slack emoji.

-It supports all the image formats that ImageMagick does; every non-GIF image is converted to PNG format after loading them, but the output file format is ultimately decided by the file name extension of the output file.
+It supports all the image formats that ImageMagick does.
+Every non-GIF image is converted to PNG format if no background erasure will be done to them after loading, but the output file format is ultimately decided by the file name extension of the output file.

 ## Usage